i509VCB/aerugo/README.md

 Aerugo is my attempt at a Wayland compositor where writing a window manager does not also require writing an entire Wayland compositor.

+I often see the question "where do I start to write a tiling wm in Wayland?"
+With Smithay and wlroots the answer is pretty much "reinvent the wheel" and implement the entire display server along with the wm.
+My goal here is to provide an option where only focus on the wm needs to happen.

 ## Features

 To make the window manager easy to write, Aerugo provides a window management API boundary inside a wasm runtime.